Articles

 John 14:1-4

-These words must’ve stunned the disciples.
+These words must have stunned the disciples.
 All the conversation in the Upper Room that evening centered around death, betrayal, and denial.
 The thought of a future without Jesus right there beside them was inconceivable.
-While the shepherd was just hours away from becoming the sacrificial lamb, his concern was not for himself, but for his sheep.
+While the shepherd was just hours away from becoming the sacrificial lamb, his concern was not for himself but for his sheep.

 “Let not your hearts be troubled.”

-The pounding waves of grief had been splashing over the top of their troubled hearts and had now begun to settle.
-How could it be that in this tumultuous situation, an untroubled heart could be found?
-He wanted them to look beyond their current circumstances and toward their heavenly home and the shepherd who would safely lead them there.
+The waves of grief had been pounding against their lives.
+How could an untroubled heart be found in this tumultuous situation?
+Jesus wanted the disciples to look beyond their current circumstances and toward their heavenly home and the Shepherd who would safely lead them there.

 Friend, maybe you’re traveling through troubled waters that threaten to overflow your life.

-Like Elisabeth, you’ve cried out for help in the midst of a tsunami.
+Like Elisabeth, you’ve cried out for help in the midst of a storm.
 Or, like the disciples, you’ve been confronted with circumstances that cause dread and fear to well up in your heart.
-If so, know that your Shepherd has words to settle your troubled heart right now.
-You can keep an untroubled heart because:
+If so, know that your Shepherd has words to settle your troubled heart.
+You don’t have to be troubled because:

 Your Father’s house is big and there’s room for you.

-There’s a space in the Father’s house that has your name on it.
+There’s a space in the Father’s house with your name.
 Can you imagine?
-Somehow, in the mercy and creative genius of our God, he’ll fit every saint from every age inside his house and still have room to spare.
+Somehow, in God’s mercy and creative genius, he’ll fit every saint from every age inside his house and still have room to spare.
 No need to worry if you’ll have to settle for a space near the Father’s house, like a servant who commutes to work.
 As his child, there’s a space reserved there just for you.
-You’ll live under his roof, and you’ll be near your Father.
+You’ll live under his roof and be near your Father.

 He’s coming again to take you to himself.

-Perhaps the second most comforting statement after “Let not your hearts be troubled,” is, “And if I go and prepare a place for you, I will come again and will take you to myself…(3).”
-He’s coming back and he’s coming to get you.
-When you’ve been brought safely home to Jesus you know that you’ll forever be with him.
-That alone will be heaven enough for your soul.
+Perhaps the second most comforting statement after “Let not your hearts be troubled” is, “And if I go and prepare a place for you, I will come again and will take you to myself…(3).”
+He’s coming back, and he’s coming to get you.
+When you’ve been brought safely home to Jesus, you know you’ll forever be with him.
+Meditate on this truth and remember that your circumstances are temporary, but heaven is forever.
+That’s your final destination if you’re in Christ!

 We know the way to get there.

 Jesus told the disciples that they knew the way he was going.
-Thankfully, Thomas, who always wanted proof and all the logical details worked out, asked the question everyone was wondering.
+Aren’t you glad Thomas, who always wanted proof and all the logical details worked out, asked the question everyone was thinking about but was too afraid to ask?
 “Lord, we do not know where you are going.
 How can we know the way?”
 (John 14:5).
-The answer Jesus gave is the answer you’d expect.
-He was the way.
+Jesus gave the answer you’d expect him to give: He was the way.

 “I am the way, and the truth, and the life”